AlexEidt/Vidio/README.md

-# Video-IO
+# Vidio

 A simple Video I/O library written in Go.
-This library relies on [FFmpeg](https://www.ffmpeg.org/), which must be downloaded before usage.
+This library relies on [FFmpeg](https://www.ffmpeg.org/), and [FFProbe](https://www.ffmpeg.org/) which must be downloaded before usage.

 ## `Video`